zopefoundation/meta/config/README.rst

 The corresponding section is named: ``[github-actions]``.

+services
+  Lines which will be added in the services section of the GitHub Actions build section.
+This option has to be a list of strings.

+steps-before-checkout
+  Add steps definitions to be inserted into ``tests.yml`` before the checkout action i. e. as the first step.
+This option has to be a list of strings.

 additional-install
   Additional lines to be executed during the install dependencies step when running the tests on GitHub Actions.
-This option has to be a list of strings.

-services
-  Lines which will be added in the services section of the GitHub Actions build section.
 This option has to be a list of strings.

 Hints